Frequently Asked Questions

 We'd rather focus on making great lights than try to figure out whether a claim is covered.
 (This doesn't mean that we won't ask to prove that you own the lights before sending replacement parts).

 The only caveat is that if you ordered from outside of the USA, in a region where we have a local distributor, you might be asked to pay for anything faster than standard USPS first class international package mail for replacement parts.

 (MediaLight desk lamps and light bulbs have a 3 year/30,000 hour warranty).

 Can I pay less if I don't want the 5 year warranty for MediaLight Mk2 Flex or Eclipse?

 People ask this question from time to time.
 We don't charge extra for the warranty.
 We provide a 5 year warranty because our products are engineered to last for at least 5 years.
 If we didn't include the warranty, we'd still charge the same amount for the product.
 It is expected to last much longer because of how it is designed, so we warrant that you will not need to pay another cent for five years.

 Do the lights remember the previous brightness level when they are turned off?

 Why does MediaLight cost more than some of the cheap lights on Amazon and Alibaba?

-The minimum color rendering index (CRI) for a MediaLight in 2019 is 95 Ra.
-They've improved over time.
-In our first year (2016), our lights were just over 91 Ra.
-Our MediaLight Pro has an extremely solid CRI of 99 Ra.
-We're very pleased with how far technology has come over the last 3 years.
+The minimum color rendering index (CRI) for a MediaLight in 2020 is ≥ 98 Ra and the TLCI is 99.
+In our first year (2015), our lights were just over 91 Ra.
+Our MediaLight Pro has an extremely solid CRI of 99 Ra and TLCI of 100.

 Aside from the quality of our chips, we include everything that you could need for the ideal bias lighting setup.
 We include a dimmer, a remote control (on TV models) as well as wire management clips and velcro straps to tidy up your installation.